privateprep/coding-space-website/src/pages/programs/seasonal-programs.md

       week to make progress on individual projects, dive into hands-on activities, and explore opportunities for self-expression.
 By challenging students at their individual level to create projects as unique as they are, we underscore the power of personalized learning.
-And with our 4:1 student-to-teacher ratio, students get the guidance they need to keep moving forward.
+And with our small student-to-teacher ratio, students get the guidance they need to keep moving forward.
 Keep reading to learn more about ongoing semester learning.